 We are a leading global provider of business decisioning data and analytics.
 Our mission is to deliver a global network of trust, enabling clients to transform uncertainty into confidence, risk into opportunity and potential into prosperity.
-Clients embed our trusted, end-to-end solutions into their daily workflows to inform commercial credit decisions, confirm suppliers are financially viable and compliant with laws and regulations, enhance salesforce productivity and gain visibility into key markets.
+Clients embed our trusted, end-to-end solutions into their daily workflows to inform commercial credit decisions, evaluate whether suppliers and other third parties are financially viable, reputable, compliant and resilient, enhance salesforce productivity and gain visibility into key markets.
 Our solutions support our clients' mission critical business operations by providing proprietary and curated data and analytics to help drive informed decisions and improved outcomes.

-We are differentiated by the scale, depth, diversity and accuracy of our constantly expanding business database, known as our Data Cloud, that contains comprehensive information on more than 460 million total businesses as of December 31, 2021.
+We are differentiated by the scale, depth, diversity and accuracy of our constantly expanding business database, known as our "Data Cloud," that contains comprehensive information on more than 500 million total organizations as of December 31, 2022.
 Access to longitudinal curated data is critical for global commerce, and with only a small percentage of the world's businesses filing public financial statements, our data is a trusted source for reliable information about both public and private businesses.
 By building such a set of data over time, we were able to establish a unique identifier that creates a single thread connecting related corporate entities allowing our clients to form a holistic view of an enterprise.
-This unique identifier, which we refer to as the D-U-N-S Number[®], is a corporate "fingerprint" or "Social Security Number" of businesses.
+This unique identifier, which we refer to as the D-U-N-S Number, is an organization's "fingerprint" or "Social Security Number".
 We believe that we are the only scale provider to possess both worldwide commercial credit data and comprehensive public records data that are linked together by a unique identifier allowing for an accurate assessment of public and private businesses globally.

 We leverage our differentiated capabilities across our Finance & Risk solutions and Sales & Marketing solutions to serve a broad set of clients across multiple industries and geographies.
-As of December 31, 2021, we have a global client base of more than 200,000, including some of the largest companies in the world.
+As of December 31, 2022, we have a global client base of more than 240,000, including some of the largest companies in the world.
 Our data and analytics support a wide range of use cases covering nearly all industry verticals, including financial services, technology, communications, government, retail, transportation and manufacturing.
-On January 8, 2021, we acquired Bisnode Business Information Group AB (Bisnode) which has increased our client base across Europe, and expanded and enhanced our Data Cloud.
-In terms of our geographic footprint, we have an industry-leading presence in North America, an established presence in the United Kingdom, Ireland, Nordics (Sweden, Norway, Denmark and Finland), DACH (Germany, Austria and Switzerland), Central and Eastern Europe, Greater China and India through our majority or wholly-owned subsidiaries and a broader global presence through our Worldwide Network alliances
+In terms of our geographic footprint, we have an industry-leading presence in North America, an established presence in the United Kingdom, Ireland, Nordics (Sweden, Norway, Denmark and Finland), DACH (Germany, Austria and Switzerland), Central and Eastern Europe, Greater China and India through our majority or wholly-owned subsidiaries and a broader global presence through our Worldwide Network alliances.